 Diversity, Equity, and Inclusion Resources

 The OGE is committed to fostering an inclusive research environment in which everyone can bring their full selves to their work.
 To help everyone to continually engage with these topics and to communicate across difference, we’ve compiled these resources.
+Special thanks to JP Flores for many of these recommendations.
+Many UNC departments are engaged in continuously improving our research community using the DEI Framework from the Office of Inclusive Excellence.

 Dismantling Racism in Academia: Journal Club & Discussion Group